NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 * For subject token validation, the TTS in Trust Domain II MUST validate the access token issued by its local AS.

-* The TTS in trust domain II SHOULD transcribe the workflow-related claims from the subject token to the claims of issued Txn Token.
+* The TTS in trust domain II SHOULD transcribe the workflow-related claims from the subject token to the claims of the issued Txn-Token.
 See Claims Transcription (Section 4.3).

 ## Mode B: Direct Txn-Token Exchange